 Irish Moss Stitch

-Often confused with seed stitch, these knit stitch patterns are equally beautiful but a different pattern entirely.
+Often confused with seed stitch, the moss stitch knit stitch patterns are equally beautiful, but a different pattern entirely.
 Follow the tutorial with step-by-step instructions.
+Makes a lovely design for washcloths.

 Large Stacked Triangle Stitch